 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can learn a classless feat.

 When you reach 6th level, your fighting spirit is able to keep you going at even the worst of times.
-Once between rests, you can choose to reroll a save of any kind and use either result.
+Once between night's or day's rests, you can choose to reroll a save of any kind and use either result.
 You can do this twice between rests at 10th level, and thrice at 14th level.

 Finally, at 20th level, it is almost impossible to take you down.
-You can now use your Second Wind feature 6 times between rests, it can be done over only a second, and it restores 2d12 + your CON score Health.
+You can now use your Second Wind feature 6 times between rests, it can be done using only a second, and it restores 2d12 + your CON score Health.

 Every Warrior, as they train, reaches a point of proficiency at which they start to learn relatively unique abilities.
 Some channel their fighting spirit into a sort of rage or focus that enhances their fighting power, while others hold back and observe their enemies’ weaknesses and plan accordingly, while others learn how to better wield a firearm.
 In any case, every single Warrior is a powerhouse, a force to be reckoned with, and a deadly and capable combatant.